MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/logging.md

 ## Full WAM logs

-Go to https://aka.ms/icesdptool, which will automatically download a .cab file containing the Office Sign-in and Authentication Diagnostic tool.
+[Download](https://aka.ms/icesdptool) the Office Sign-in and Authentication Diagnostic tool.

 Run the tool and repro your scenario, once the repro is complete.
 Finish the process.

 Note: If do not want to give Fiddler traces simply reject the certificate requests that will pop up.